 Mindfulness for Teenagers

 For teens, relationships are paramount.
-Use this to teach about and model mindfulness.2
+Use this to teach about and model mindfulness.
+For example:2

 - Spend intentional, distraction-free time together daily, such as at dinner, to listen to each other share about your day.
 Talk about highs and lows, and you can share how you stayed calm and present despite your challenges.